Comparing Ethical Investments

-Mindful Money has compiled research on the companies in each of ten issues of concern, drawing on the published and unpublished sources, including lists of exclusions from the NZ Super Fund and the Norwegian Super Fund, ratings agencies, specialist research groups and financial services companies.
+Mindful Money has compiled research on the companies in each of ten issues of concern, drawing on published and unpublished sources, including lists of exclusions from the NZ Super Fund and the Norwegian Super Fund, ratings agencies, specialist research groups and financial services companies.
 As well as sectors, the issues of concern relate to company practices, such as human rights violations or testing on animals for non-pharmaceutical products.

 The resulting research provides a comprehensive global listing of the companies that operate in each sector.
 In most cases, a threshold of 10% shareholding in the sector has been used for materiality.
 This means that a company is deemed to be active in a sector (such as gambling or fossil fuels) if at least 10% of their revenues come from that sector.
 A lower level of 'any involvement' is used to identify companies engaged in pornography, tobacco production, assault weapons and controversial weapons (such as landmines, cluster bombs and nuclear weapons).
-Companies are included in the Human Rights and Environment category if the violations are severe, and in the animal welfare category if the company is engaged in testing on animals for non-pharmaceutical products.
+Companies are included in the Human Rights and Environmental Violations category if the violations are severe, and in the Animal Testing category if the company is engaged in testing on animals for non-pharmaceutical products.

 Analysis of KiwiSaver portfolios

 A listing of the companies held within each KiwiSaver portfolio is filed six-monthly to the Ministry of Business, Innovation and Employment (MBIE) and posted on the Disclose Register, along with quarterly financial updates.
 This is the primary source data for the analysis of KiwiSaver portfolios and performance of those portfolios.